borntofrappe/flutter-dev/material_design/README.md

 children: __buildGridCards(context)
 ```

-In the function produce one card for each product in a list loaded from a local file — see the next section for the product data.
+In the function produce one card for each product in a list loaded from a local file — see the next section for how the application includes data.

 ```dart
 List<Product> products = ProductsRepository.loadProducts(Category.all);
 ```

 With the data refer to the values stored in the products objects.
-Include for instance the title of the product instead of an hard-coded string.
+Include for instance the title of the product instead of a hard-coded string.

 ```dart
 Text(product.name)